Lap-2025/Lap-2025.github.io/README-EN.md

-# Linguagens e Ambientes de Programação (Edição 2025)
+# Linguagens e Ambientes de Programação (2025 Edition)

 (Para ler esta página em português, clique [aqui](README.md))

 The curriculum of this course covers the fundamentals of programming language design, using functional programming in OCaml as a vehicle for a broader understanding of the concepts.

+Corrections and suggestions are very much welcomed. (e-mail: i.chirica \<at> campus.fct.unl.pt)

 ## Announcements